Subject | Course | Title | |

 |||

 Description Introduction to marriage and the family.
-Personality, interpersonal relations and society are examined within the context of the family life cycle.
-Emphasis is placed on the impact of societal and personal choices on the family.
+Family relationships and dynamics are examined within the context of societal change.
+Emphasis is placed on the connection between the family and individuals’ personal choices in a changing society.
 FHS 2400 must be taught as a yearlong class if it is being taught with financial literacy.

 USOE Course Alignment: